 Only if candidates receive a notification of admission, they will be entitled to pre-enrol in the program (PRECEDENCE(y, p)).
-The candidates are considered as pre-enrolled immediately after they pay the subscription fee (ChainResponse(x, p), shown as follows in the diagram: (S) P).
-Also, candidates cannot be considered as pre-enrolled if they have not paid the subscription fee: Precedence(x, p).
-Not more than one pre-enrolment is allowed per candidate: Atmostone(x, p).
-To enrol in the program (e), the candidate must have pre-enrolled - Precedence(x, p) - and uploaded the necessary school and language certificates - Precedence(x, p).
+The candidates are considered as pre-enrolled immediately after they pay the subscription fee (CHAINRESPONSE(\$, p), shown as follows in the diagram: \$ p).
+Also, candidates cannot be considered as pre-enrolled if they have not paid the subscription fee: PRECEDENCE(\$, p).
+Not more than one pre-enrolment is allowed per candidate: ATMOSTONE(p).
+To enrol in the program (e), the candidate must have pre-enrolled - PRECEDENCE(p, e) - and uploaded the necessary school and language certificates - PRECEDENCE(u, e).

-So far, we have been attaching an informal semantics to Declare and its templates.
+So far, we have been attaching an informal semantics to DECLARE and its templates.
 In the next section, we provide a more systematic and formal characterization.

-3 Formal background
+3 Formal Background

-Considering that Declare templates have been originally defined starting from a catalogue of Linear Temporal Logic (LTL) patterns [46], it is not surprising that temporal logics have been used to characterize the semantics of Declare since the very beginning.
-However, the fact that Declare specifications are interpreted over finite-length executions calls for the use of Linear Temporal Logic on Finite Traces (LTL_f) [34].
-This indeed leads to a setting that is radically different, both semantically and algorithmically, from the traditional one where formulae are interpreted using LTL over infinite, recurring behaviors [33].
+Considering that DECLARE templates have been originally defined starting from a catalogue of Linear Temporal Logic (LTL) patterns [41], it is not surprising that temporal logics have been used to characterize the semantics of DECLARE since the very beginning.
+However, the fact that DECLARE specifications are interpreted over finite-length executions calls for the use of Linear Temporal Logic on Finite Traces (LTL_f) [30].
+This indeed leads to a setting that is radically different, both semantically and algorithmically, from the traditional one where formulae are interpreted using LTL over infinite, recurring behaviors [29].

-A complete formalization of Declare templates, also including an alternative formalization using a logic programming-based approach, can be found in [74].
-It was later refined in [33].
-In his PhD thesis, Di Ciccio was the first to provide a semantics based on regular expressions [39].
-These two themes were later unified in [32], leading to a richer framework that is able to declaratively capture constraints and metaconstraints, that is, constraints predicating over the possible/certain satisfaction and violation of other constraints.
+A complete formalization of DECLARE templates, also including an alternative formalization using a logic programming-based approach, can be found in [68].
+It was later refined in [29].
+In his PhD thesis, Di Ciccio was the first to provide a semantics based on regular expressions [36].
+These two themes were later unified in [28], leading to a richer framework that is able to declaratively capture constraints and metaconstraints, that is, constraints predicating over the possible/certain satisfaction and violation of other constraints.

 In this section, we provide some necessary background on LTL_f and its extension with past-tense temporal operators, as well as on the automata-theoretic characterization for this logic.
-We then use this framework to formalize Declare and reason automatically on Declare specifications.
+We then use this framework to formalize DECLARE and reason automatically on DECLARE specifications.
 Thereupon, we reflect upon the most recent advances of research in attempting at capturing not only the formal semantics of constraints, but also how they pragmatically interact with relevant events.

-3.1 Linear Temporal Logic on finite traces
+3.1 Linear Temporal Logic on Finite Traces

-LTL_f has the same syntax of LTL [86], but is interpreted on finite traces.
-In this chapter, in particular, we consider the LTL dialect including past modalities [62] for declarative process specifications as in [22].
+LTL_f has the same syntax of LTL [80], but is interpreted on finite traces.
+In this chapter, in particular, we consider the LTL dialect including past modalities [56] for declarative process specifications as in [18].

 From now on, we fix a finite set Σ representing an alphabet of propositional symbols describing (names of) activities available in the domain under study.
-A (finite) $trace\ t = \langle a_1, \ldots, a_n \rangle \in \Sigma$ of length |t| = n is a finite sequence of activities, where the presence of activity a_i at instant i of the trace represents an event that witnesses the occurrence of a_i at instant i - which we also write $t(i) = a_i$.
+A (finite) trace $t = \langle a_1, \ldots, a_n \rangle \in \Sigma$ of length |t| = n is a finite sequence of activities, where the presence of activity a_i at instant i of the trace represents an event that witnesses the occurrence of a_i at instant i - which we also write $t(i) = a_i$.
 Notice that at each instant we assume that one and only one activity occurs.
 Using standard notation from regular expressions, the set Σ^ denotes the overall set of traces whose constitutive events refer to activities in Σ .